ylabrj/jam/README.md

 *  Multiple Arduino boards simultaneously connected to the computer
 *  Separate Arduino board types (uno, nano, micro, etc.)

-*  The Arduino IDE's sketch file (.ino) organisation where, by default,
+The magic supports the Arduino IDE's directory/file structure for saving sketch files (.ino), where, by default:
- *  The sketch is saved in its own subdirectory with the same name as the file
+ *  By default, a sketch is saved in its own subdirectory with the same name as the file
  *  Multiple sketches located in the same directory are automatically compiled as one file.
 In the Arduino IDE, the multiple files are presented as separate tabs in the IDE.

 To keep the notebook tidy, all the sketch directories are kept in directory *sketches*